-Follow the steps below when fitting the Art.324 power supply.
+Follow the steps below if fitting the Art.324 power supply.

-- First remove the terminal side covers by unscrewing the retaining screws. - Fix the power supply to a DIN rail (following Fig.30, Fig.31 and Fig.32). - Switch OFF the mains using the circuit breaker (mentioned previously) and then make the connections as shown on the installation diagrams. - Check the connections and secure the wires into the terminals ensuring that the low voltage (signal) cables are routed separately from the high voltage (mains) cables. - Replace the terminal covers and fix them back into place using the relevant screws. - When all connections are made restore the mains supply.
+- First remove the terminal side covers by unscrewing the retaining screws. - Fix the power supply to a DIN rail (following Fig. 20A, Fig. 20B and Fig. 20C). - Switch OFF the mains using the circuit breaker (mentioned previously on page 24) and then make the connections as shown on the installation diagrams. - Check the connections and secure the wires into the terminals ensuring that the low voltage (signal) cables are routed separately from the high voltage (mains) cables. - Replace the terminal covers and fix them back into place using the relevant screws. - When all connections are made restore the mains supply.